isaksky/url_dom/README.md

 http://publicsuffix.org/list/

-I used the same exact terminology in my code.
+The code uses the same terminology.

 ## A couple of things I'll probably add soon: